Skip to content

 Maria Montessori thought that culture was absorbed by the child through individual experiences in an environment full of opportunities for exploration and hands-on activity

-Bruno Munari argued that, instead of dwelling on lengthy explanations, it was preferable to involve the child in “action-play,” so as to make him or her participate globally in learning and avoid being distracted in a passive process of listening.
+Bruno Munari argued that, instead of dwelling on lengthy explanations, it was preferable to involve the child in “action-play,” so as to make him or her participate in learning and avoid being distracted in a passive process of listening.

 THE KEY IS HAVING FUN!